Murfreesboro Domestic Violence Lawyer

 There are additional penalties for anyone who has multiple convictions.

-Get the protection you need now – call Murfreesboro domestic violence lawyer Mitchell E. Shannon, Attorney at Law at (615) 235-6608 or contact us online.
+Get the protection you need now – call Murfreesboro domestic violence lawyer Mitchell E. Shannon, Attorney at Law at (615) 235-6608 or contact us online for immediate assistance.